ngircd/ngircd/doc/QuickStart.md

 Please see the `ngircd.conf`(5) manual page for an in-depth description of the configuration file, its syntax and all supported configuration options.

+The sample configuration file uses comments beginning with `#` *or* `;` -- this is only for the better understanding of the file, both comment styles are equal.
+The lines commented out with `;` show example or default settings, whereas the lines using `#` are descriptions of the options.

 ## Simple Single-Instance Server